Inside Oak Creek: San Ramon's 1965–1968 model homes & neighborhood legacy

-Between 1965 and 1972, a quiet walnut orchard in south San Ramon became the stage for a bold experiment in suburban living.
+Between 1965 and 1968, a quiet walnut orchard in south San Ramon became the stage for a bold experiment in suburban living.
 Visionary developer Tom Gentry didn’t just build homes; he built stories, blending rustic charm with futuristic innovations that turned heads and sparked curiosity.
-From Spanish courtyards to Grecian baths and built-in central vacuums, Gentry’s Oak Creek and The Orchards developments weren’t merely places to live—they were places to marvel.
+Gentry’s Oak Creek development wasn’t merely a place to live—it was a place to marvel.

 ![]() |